NiklasGollenstede/nixos-installer/modules/filesystem.nix.md

     options = {
         fileSystems = lib.mkOption { type = lib.types.attrsOf (lib.types.submodule [ { options = {
             ${preMountCommands} = lib.mkOption { description = ''
-                Commands to be run as root every time before mounting this filesystem, but after all its dependents were mounted (TODO: or does this run just once per boot?).
+                Commands to be run as root every time before mounting this filesystem **via systemd**, but after all its dependents were mounted.
                 This does not order itself before or after `systemd-fsck@''${utils.escapeSystemdPath device}.service`.
                 This is not implemented for mounts in the initrd (those that are `neededForBoot`) yet.
-                Note that if a symlink exists at a mount point when systemd's fstab-generator runs, it will read/resolve the symlink and use that as the mount point, resulting in mismatching unit names for that mount, effectively disabling its `${preMountCommands}`.
+                Note that if a symlink exists at a mount point when systemd's fstab-generator runs, it will read/resolve the symlink and use the link's target as the mount point, resulting in mismatching unit names for that mount, effectively disabling its `.${preMountCommands}`.
+                This does not (apparently and unfortunately) run when mounting via the `mount` command (and probably not with the `mount` system call either).
             ''; type = lib.types.lines; default = ""; };
+                #Also, trying to create the "device" of a "nofail" mount will not work with `mount`, as it will not even attempt to mount anything (and thus not run the `.${preMountCommands}`) if the "device" is missing.
         }; } ]);
     }; };